oracle/python-oracledb/doc/src/user_guide/bind.rst

 Binding a Large Number of Items in an IN List
 ---------------------------------------------

-The number of items in an IN list is limited to 65535 in Oracle Database 23ai, and to 1000 in earlier versions.
+The number of items in an IN list is limited to 65535 in Oracle Database version 23, and to 1000 in earlier versions.
 If you exceed the limit, the database will return an error like ``ORA-01795: maximum number of expressions in a list is 65535``.

 To use more values in the IN clause list, you can add OR clauses like: